barlaug/TTT4275-Classification-of-IRIS-MNIST/README.md

 # TTT4275: Classification of IRIS & MNIST
-This repository contains implementation of the classification project in TTT4275 - Estimation, Detection and Classification.\n
+This repository contains implementation of the classification project in TTT4275 - Estimation, Detection and Classification.<br />
 By Edvard Vedeler and Eirik Runde Barlaug.

 ## Installation